End-to-End TypeScript Types in MCP Apps: From Zod Schema to React Component (May 2026)

 };

 Each field maps to an argument the AI model can pass when it calls your tool.
-The .describe() text becomes the field description in the JSON Schema — write it clearly, because it is what the model reads to understand what to pass.
+The .describe() text becomes the field description in the JSON Schema.
+Write it clearly, because it is what GPT-4o, Claude, and other models read to decide what to pass.
+Clear descriptions improve tool-calling accuracy across models.

 Step 2: Derive the Args Type